brekkylab/ailoy-docs/docs/tutorial/using-tools.md

 (5) Assistant can incorporate the tool's output to produce a more accurate answer.

+## Using tool calls in Ailoy

 Now let me explain how to use tool calling in Ailoy.
-In this example, we’ll use the **[Frankfurters](https://frankfurter.dev/) API** to add real-time exchange rate lookup functionality.
+In this example, we’ll use the [Frankfurters API](https://frankfurter.dev/) to add real-time exchange rate lookup functionality.

 First step is defining a tool.